billwiliams/NLP/autocomplete/README.md

 1. Finding  tokens that appear at least N times in the training data.
 1. Replacing  tokens that appear less than N times by `<unk>`

+### Handling 'Out of Vocabulary' words

+If the model is performing autocomplete, but encounters a word that it never saw during training, it won't have an input word to help it determine the next word to suggest.
+The model will not be able to predict the next word because there are no counts for the current word.
+- This 'new' word is called an 'unknown word', or <b>out of vocabulary (OOV)</b> words.
+- The percentage of unknown words in the test set is called the <b> OOV </b> rate.

+To handle unknown words during prediction, we use a special token to represent all unknown words 'unk'.
+-